Akshay101/Emertex_embedded_class/README.md

 # Emertex_embedded_class
-All the class code that i was made during class.
+All the class codes that I was made during class.
+This repository consists of m assignments, classwork, Homework etc.